Python-GIS-book/site/source/part2/chapter-07/md/04-map-algebra.md

 ### Aspect

 *{term}`Aspect`* shows the direction that a slope faces.
 It is measured in degrees from 0° (North) to 360°, and it helps to determine e.g. sunlight exposure, vegetation patterns, and microclimate conditions.
 Aspect can only be determined for areas that have some level of slope, i.e. flat areas that do not have any degree of change in elevation cannot have aspect either.
-To calculate aspect, we can use the `.aspect()` function that takes the elevation data as input:
+To calculate aspect, we can use the `.aspect()` function of `xarray-spatial` that takes the elevation data as input:

 ```python
 # Calculate aspect